Plugin issue in Athens

 1. As for hasFixed*() methods, there’re JS APIs available to inspect layer’s sizing and pinning details:

-Now determining whether a certain layer side is pinned is a bit more involved, but still very much possible:
+Now determining whether a certain layer side is pinned is a bit more involved (pun intended, because this involves bitwise operators):

 // And for the vertical axis